Journal2019-06-06T16:41:40+02:00

 Jannat

 Jannat Jannat – literally paradise – is a promise and a fantasy.
 In the video installation, Jannat becomes a dark invitation.
 The work refers to the paintings on the backs of the Rikshaws in Lahore, Pakistan.
 Oversized letters serve as projection screen.
-In the Indian press, Jannat was described [...]
+In the Indian press, Jannat was described as „Welcome [...]

 Face Off